 - Use your card to shop anywhere American Express is accepted

-- Want a card with virtually no monthly fee, annual fee, minimum balance, or minimum deposit
+- You want a card with virtually no monthly fee, annual fee, minimum balance, or minimum deposit

-- Don’t want a hard pull on your credit history
+- You don’t want a hard pull on your credit history

-- Aren’t sure whether to choose a gift card vs. a prepaid card
+- You aren’t sure whether to choose a gift card vs. a prepaid card

-- Want credit card features (purchase protection, fraud protection, roadside assistance, etc.) without the risk of overspending
+- You want credit card features (purchase protection, fraud protection, roadside assistance, etc.) without the risk of overspending

-- Don’t have a bank account but want a repository for direct deposits
+- You don’t have a bank account but want a repository for direct deposits

-If you’re in the midst of rebuilding bad credit, the Bluebird® by American Express is a credit card alternative that combines the convenience of a credit card with the cash withdrawal convenience of debit cards – no credit check required.
-Prepaid cards function as a debit card but offer several traditional credit card perks such as purchase protection, fraud protection, and Amex Offers through the portal.
+If you’re rebuilding credit or lack access to traditional banking, the Bluebird® by American Express is a banking and credit card alternative that combines the convenience of a credit card with the cash withdrawal convenience of debit cards – no credit check required.
+Prepaid cards function as debit cards but offer several traditional credit card perks such as purchase protection, fraud protection, and Amex Offers through the portal.

-Unlike traditional checking accounts, the Bluebird prepaid card has no minimum balance or deposit requirement.
+Unlike traditional checking accounts, the Bluebird prepaid card requires no minimum balance or deposit.
 Additionally. cardholders will never be penalized for using the entirety of their prepaid balance.

-As a prepaid card, Bluebird does not offer cash advances or balance transfers and funds must be added prior to use – fortunately, the Bluebird card offers multiple ways to do so.
+As a prepaid card, Bluebird does not offer cash advances or balance transfers; funds must be added before use – fortunately, the Bluebird card offers multiple ways to do so.
 Funds can be added to Bluebird via direct deposit, mobile check screenshot technology, or even at Walmart checkout registers.

 Free MoneyPass ATM Withdrawals